 Step 2: Best Render Settings for a YouTube Upload

 DaVinci Resolve makes life easier for the user by having a range of export templates.
 These are ideal if you don’t want to spend time creating your own custom render settings.
 Here is the best way to quickly export a video for YouTube.

-4. Click on Add to Render Queue.
+- Click on Add to Render Queue.

 Remember, your render time will depend on the length of your video and you can see the time elapsed and an estimation of the time left on your export at the bottom of your Render Queue while it’s exporting.